Kylie Stine | Apr 21, 2022

 Lake Austin offers more than 100 individual spa treatments, as well as half- or full-day packages.
 With wraps, aquatherapy, and energy inspiration, this resort caters to all types of spa gurus.

 Don’t just take our word for it!
-Lake Austin was named the #1 Resort in Texas 2018 Conde Nast Traveler.
+Lake Austin was a Top Ten Best All-Inclusive Resort by USA Today in 2021.

 With 50,000 square feet and 40 treatment rooms, the Grand Wailea’s Spa Grande is the largest spa in Hawaii.
 The spa is a hub for water therapies, including a Roman tub, saunas, cascading waterfalls, Swiss jet showers, a Japanese furo, and five specialty baths.
-Both Conde Nast Traveler and Travel + Leisure magazines have named the Spa Grande at Grand Wailea a Top 10 Spa in the United States, and Forbes deemed it a recipient of the 2018 Forbes Four Star Award.
+Both Conde Nast Traveler and Travel + Leisure magazines have named the Spa Grande at Grand Wailea a Top 10 Spa in the United States.

 Guests can choose from a variety of services that combine ancient and modern native Hawaiian methods that include full-body cocoons, scrubs, stones, and oils.
 No matter what package they choose, clients are sure to have their senses indulged and leave feeling restored.